Data Quality Dashboard

 1. Data Collection:

-2. Deploy HOPU sensors across the city to measure air quality indicators like PM2.5, PM10, NO2, CO2, and Ozone.
+• Deploy sensors to measure air quality indicators like PM2.5, PM10, NO2, CO2, and Ozone.

-9. Use the insights to improve data collection processes and ensure data quality.
+• Use the insights to improve data collection processes, schedule sensor maintenance, and ensure overall data quality.